 Written reinforcement of grammatical concepts and basic writing tasks and handwriting improvement to the development of written communication skills in preparation for college expository and argumentative composition.
 Composition from sentence level activities to the paragraph and short essay levels.
 Integration of related skills.
 This course may lead to further English language studies at higher levels or be repeated, depending on the progress of the student.
-Credit-Equivalent hours: 3.
+Hours of class per week: 5: Credit-Equivalent hours: